-Figure 3.21 Parameter estimates from the hierarchical Bayesian model that estimates age-0 Rainbow Trout abundance.
-Shows the median hyperdistribution for detection probability (Hyper), as well as the median estimates of site-specific detection probability at mark-recapture sites with 95% credible intervals (θ_i) for each year from 2014 to 2020.
+Figure 3.23 Parameter estimates from the hierarchical Bayesian model that estimates age-0 Rainbow Trout abundance.
+Shows the median hyperdistribution for detection probability (Hyper), as well as the median estimates of site-specific detection probability at mark-recapture sites with 95% credible intervals (θ_i) for each year from 2014 to 2021.
+The panel on the left shows each estimate ordered by year with an uninformative y-axis while the panel on the right shows each estimate fitted to the hyperdistribution.

-Figure 3.22 Density of age-0 Rainbow Trout (fish/m) directly calculated from shoreline electrofishing index sites (observed data) in the Seton River from 2014 to 2020.
+Figure 3.24 Density of age-0 Rainbow Trout (fish/m) directly calculated from shoreline electrofishing index sites (observed data) in the Seton River from 2014 to 2021.
 Solid lines denote the median observed density, boxes represent the interquartile range (IQR).
 Vertical lines represent the range excluding outliers, which are shown individually as points.

-Figure 3.23 Posterior probability distributions for total river-wide abundance of age-0 Rainbow Trout in Seton River from 2014 to 2020.
+Figure 3.25 Posterior probability distributions for total river-wide abundance of age-0 Rainbow Trout in Seton River from 2014 to 2021.

-Figure 3.24 Estimates of fish density (fish/m) for age-0 Rainbow Trout in the Seton River in 2020.
+Figure 3.26 Estimates of fish density (fish/m) for age-0 Rainbow Trout in the Seton River in 2021.
 Filled points are the mean with 95% credible interval of individual index sites and the black line is the hyperdistribution based on the means of the hyperparameters estimated during the hierarchical Bayesian modeling.
 The vertical order of the site-specific estimates shows their position in the river from downstream to upstream and is unrelated to the numerical y-axis.